 E. Greater than 40

 Ring a bell?
-Great, why don't you try the question again before reading the rest of this explanation!
+Great, why don’t you try the question again before reading the rest of this explanation!
 Back with us?
 OK.
-Let's break down the question.
+Let’s break down this beast!

 For every positive even integer n, the function h(n) is defined to be the product of all the even integers from 2 to n, inclusive.

 The product of a consecutive set of integers should get you thinking about: factorials.
 What’s a factorial?
 You should know that!
 5! or 5 factorial is 5*4*3*2*1.
 3! is 3*2*1.
 Got it?

 In this case though we’re only concerned with the even parts of the set (2 x 4 x 6 x 8 x 10…).
 So it’s the factorial but not including the odd numbers.

 If p is the smallest prime factor of h(100) +1, then p is?

 Now we know that the end of the factorial is 100.
 So P is the product of the even integers from 2 to 100.
 How should we get going?

 Sometimes you just need to start arranging the information in a reasonable way (even if you don’t know where that will lead)

 In this case start writing out the positive even integers from 2 to n (In our case n = 100) in order to get a sense for the numbers.
 Why start from 2?